youais/gr-turboseti/README.md

 The `DopplerFinder Sink` block seeks to combine the functions of both `DopplerFinder Buffer` and `DopplerFinder`.
 For a good example of the intended output of `DopplerFinder Sink`, refer to [`turboseti_multiprocessing_test.py`](https://github.com/youais/gr-turboseti/blob/master/examples/turboseti_multiprocessing_test.py).

-This code has been tested on Linux.
+This code has been tested on a Linux installation of GNU Radio version 3.8.

 ### Dependencies